maveric1977/yasharmoradi/content/posts/how-i-stopped-burning-out-twice-took-back-control-of-my-life.md

 ---
 ## The Moment Everything Almost Crashed

-A few years ago, I was **running on fumes.** I had it all—2 kids, a wife, a fast-growing startup, and a rock band.
-From the outside, it looked like I was crushing it.
+A few years ago, I was **running on fumes.** On paper, I had it all—2 kids, a wife, a fast-growing startup, and a rock band.
+From the outside, it looked like I was thriving.
 But inside? **I was barely holding it together.**

-I worked late nights, squeezed in family time when I could, and told myself, *“Just push through—things will calm down soon.”* But they never did.
+I convinced myself I could do it all if I just worked harder.
+Late nights, jam-packed schedules, sneaking in family time between work calls. *“Just push through—things will calm down soon,”* I told myself.

+But they never did.

-Then, **I almost burned out—twice.**
+Then, **I crashed—twice.**

-The first time, I recognized the problem and found a solution that worked—for a while.
-I felt in control again, but as things improved, I slowly drifted back to old habits.
-But then, as things got better, I slowly drifted back to **business as usual.** I started overcommitting again, taking on more work, and falling into the same patterns.
-And then, **it happened again.**

-The second time, I knew I wouldn’t be so lucky.

-I had a choice: **Keep running myself into the ground or build a system that actually worked long-term.**
+The first time, I recognized the signs early.
+I pulled back, made adjustments, and thought I had it under control.
+For a while, things felt manageable.
+But as soon as life felt easier, I slipped right back into the old patterns—overcommitting, stretching myself too thin, putting everything before my own well-being.

+Then, **it happened again.** This time, I knew I couldn’t afford another false fix.
+I needed a system that worked—not just for a few weeks, but for life.

-## The Productivity Myth That’s Keeping You Stuck
+## The Trap of Productivity Hacks

-Like most high-performers, I thought my problem was time. *If only I could optimize my schedule more…* *If I could work just a little harder…* *If I could find the perfect productivity hack…*

-All lies.

-- A new app won’t fix how you prioritize.
-- Another time-blocking method won’t stop you from overcommitting.
-- More hours at the desk won’t magically create better results.

-I finally realized: **The problem wasn’t time—it was execution.**

-## Running Life Like a High-Performance Startup

-I knew what worked in business.
-Agile.
-Lean execution.
-Iteration.
-Prioritization.
-Why wasn’t I applying that to my life?

-So I started treating **my own time, energy, and focus like a startup.**
+Like most high-achievers, I thought the answer was **better time management.**

+*If I could just optimize my schedule…*\
+*If I could squeeze in a little more…*\
+*If I could just be more disciplined…*

+But the truth hit me hard: **It wasn’t about time.
+It was about how I was approaching everything.**

+I kept adding more strategies, more tools, more ‘hacks,’ but none of them actually changed the way I operated.
+I was rearranging the pieces without changing the game.

+## The Shift That Changed Everything

+I finally stopped looking for *more* and started stripping things away.

+I had spent years building businesses—solving problems, prioritizing what mattered, and cutting the fluff.
+But I had never applied those same principles to my own life.

+So, I started running my life **like I would a business.**

-Here’s what changed everything:
+Here’s what I did:

-### **1️⃣ Sprints Over To-Do Lists**
+### **1️⃣ Working in Cycles, Not Chaos**

-Instead of drowning in endless tasks, I started working in **1- or 2-week sprints.** No more decision fatigue—just clear, focused execution.
+I stopped letting my days be dictated by endless lists and instead broke my time into structured, focused cycles.
+I set clear targets, tackled what mattered most, and ignored the noise.

-### **2️⃣ Eliminate, Automate, Delegate**
+### **2️⃣ Cutting the Dead Weight**

-I looked at everything I was doing and asked:
+Instead of piling on more, I asked myself:

-- **Does this task even need to happen?
-(Eliminate)**
+- **Does this really need to be done?**
-- **Can software or AI handle this?
-(Automate)**
-- **Who else can take this off my plate?
-(Delegate)**
+- **Is there a simpler way?**
+- **What would happen if I let this go?**

+Turns out, **a lot of things don’t actually need your energy.**

-### **3️⃣ Weekly Retrospectives**
+### **3️⃣ Making Reflection a Habit**

-Every week, I took 10 minutes to reflect:
+I used to power through without stopping to see if what I was doing was even working.
+Now, I check in regularly:

-- What worked? 🔥
+- What’s actually moving the needle? 🔥
-- What didn’t? ❌
+- What’s just noise? ❌
-- What will I change next week? 🔄
+- What needs to change? 🔄

-This constant iteration is what makes Agile so powerful.
+It sounds simple, but these small shifts changed everything.

 ## The Results?
-More Focus, Less Stress, and Real Progress
+More Control, Less Stress, and a Life That Finally Feels Like Mine

-Since applying Agile to my life, I’ve:
+Since making these changes, I’ve:

-✅ Stopped feeling overwhelmed by endless work.
+✅ Stopped feeling like I was constantly behind.\
-✅ Created more **focused execution** in my business.
+✅ Focused on what actually matters—in work and life.\
-✅ Had **more time for family, hobbies, and actual rest.**
+✅ Had **more time for family, hobbies, and real rest.**

-And the best part? **Even though I now have 3 kids, a volunteer role at opensource.construction, and a freelance coaching and advisory, I feel more balanced than ever.**
+And here’s the crazy part: **Now, even with 3 kids, an early stage startup, a volunteer role at opensource.construction, and a freelance coaching and advisory, I feel more balanced than ever.**

-This isn’t theory.
-It’s a **battle-tested system** that works.

-## Want to Implement This in Your Own Life?
+Because now, instead of trying to do everything, I know exactly what’s worth doing.

+## If You’re Stuck in the Same Cycle…

-I built **Agile for Life Bootcamp** because I know there are other high-performers like me—people who refuse to slow down but also don’t want to burn out.
+I built **Agile for Life Bootcamp** because I know there are others out there like me—people who refuse to slow down but also refuse to keep burning out.

-🚀 **Agile for Life Bootcamp: High-Performers & Dads Edition**
+🚀 **Agile for Life Bootcamp: High-Performers & Dads Edition**\
-A **high-impact system** to help you execute better, work smarter, and finally achieve balance.
+A **high-impact system** to help you take control, execute with purpose, and finally find balance.

-If you’re ready to stop spinning your wheels and start running life like a high-performance startup, **[check it out here](https://agile4life.yasharmoradi.com)**.
+If you’re tired of spinning your wheels and ready to take back control, **[check it out here](https://agile4life.yasharmoradi.com).**

 Let’s make this happen. 🔥